Close Menu

 IMMUNOTHERAPY

 Immunotherapy uses the body’s immune system to fight cancer.
 Certain drugs may be used in some cases of advanced anal cancer to help the immune system recognize and attack cancer cells.
 Memorial Sloan Kettering Cancer Center treated 14 people with immunotherapy for rectal cancer and in every case, the rectal cancer disappeared after this type of therapy.
-None of the patients needed the standard treatments or surgery, radiation, or chemotherapy.
+None of the patients needed the standard treatments or surgery, radiation, or chemo.
 Additionally, the cancer has not returned in any of the patients and they have all been cancer free for two years.
 This treatment worked on people with mismatch repair deficient (MMRd) cancer tumors.
 Talk to your doctor to see if you qualify for this kind of treatment.

 PALLIATIVE CARE